kvathupo/abstrahere/cpp/structure/DEV_NOTES.md

 Otherwise, the linker will fail.
 * When calling the constructor of `std::vector` that allocates space, you _must_ call the constructor, not use initializer braces!

+## TODO
+* In the copy constructor, why can I access the private member variables of `other`?